akshaylive/matrix-dimension-youtube-sync/README.md

 # TODO

-1. Allow ability to configure the server via env variables
-1. ... and Docker-ize this
 1. NextJS was used to quickly bootstrap this project.
 The benefits of using NextJS is not really required.
    It's easier to manage this project using only React, Express and Socketio.
 Please refactor.
    TBH even React is not required but could come in handy if moderation is introduced.